ionutbalosin/java-application-security-practices/02-PRACTICE-Authentication-and-Authorization.md

 > 👨‍💼 Conducted By Trainer

+**Note:** Please ensure that the Docker daemon is running; otherwise, the commands will not execute successfully.

 1. Open a terminal and run the following command to bootstrap the `Keycloak` service:

     ```bash